jsimms1swat/oodxfcetimer/README.md

 - Shows the absolute session end time in the panel item's tooltip.
 - Sends `notify-send` popups at configurable thresholds (default: 30, 10, 5,
   and 1 minute remaining).
-- Reflects whatever walltime the user actually requested — including sessions shorter than your site cap — because it reads the job's real end time from the scheduler.
+- Reflects whatever walltime the user actually requested because it reads the job's real end time from the scheduler.

 The countdown updates every 30 seconds by default (configurable).
 It is